eliehanna0/WP-Compress-Then-Upload/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows uploading images that are resized and compressed before getting upload to the WordPress.
+Compress & Upload images | Automatic Image Optimization

 == Description ==

-Compress Then Upload lets you upload images to the WordPress media library but it first compresses and resizes them on your browser before uploading them.
+Compress & Upload lets you upload images to the WordPress media library but it first compresses and resizes them on your browser before uploading them.

 This is particularly useful if you need to upload large sized images and you are using a poor internet connection or if your current WordPress site has small upload size limit.